 Providing care for a family member who has a disability can be exhausting.
 Each day you balance your own needs with those of a disabled person to provide the best care possible.
 It’s challenging.
 And it’s important for the caregiver and the disabled person to stay safe and healthy.

-Assisting Hands can help by providing short-term or periodic help.
+Assisting Hands can help by providing short-term or periodic help in Montgomery County MD or Fairfax County VA.
 Having someone assist in the care of the disabled person can also help you stay more positive.
 There are a number of services we provide that can also help reduce the stress and anxiety often felt by caregivers.

 Frequency of Care.